Jim Harbaugh: Colin Kaepernick Is A Super Bowl Quarterback

 Colin Kaepernick has what it takes to win a Super Bowl.

-At least that’s what ex-San Francisco 49ers coach Jim Harbaugh said Tuesday in a PFT Live report on NBC Sports Radio.
+At least, that’s what ex-San Francisco 49ers coach Jim Harbaugh said Tuesday in a PFT Live report on NBC Sports Radio.
 According to Harbaugh, Kaepernick, who is now a free agent with no takers, needs time to mature.

 “I think (Kaepernick) is an outstanding player,” Harbaugh said.
 “I think he’s a great competitor who’s proven it in games and has the ability to be not only an NFL starter but a great NFL player. “(He) will be just fine.
 He’ll just keep plugging away, and I think you’ll see he’ll have a great career and be a great quarterback (and) win championships.”